NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Caligni Dancer.md

     desc: "DC 16, attack +8; __1st __  _[[Spells/Counter Performance|Counter Performance (Visual Only)]]_\n__Cantrips__  __(1st)__ _[[Spells/Courageous Anthem|Courageous Anthem]]_"

   - name: "Dancer's Curse"
-    desc: "`pf2:1` (curse,mental,occult) The caligni dancer touches a foe and curses it.\nIf the target fails a DC 18 Will check save, it gains [[Conditions/Clumsy 1|Clumsy 1]] and [[Conditions/Stupefied 1|Stupefied 1]].\nThe target is then temporarily immune for 24 hours.\nThese conditions persist until the curse is removed.
+    desc: "`pf2:1` (curse,mental,occult) The caligni dancer touches a foe and curses it.\n\nIf the target fails a DC 18 Will check save, it gains [[Conditions/Clumsy 1|Clumsy 1]] and [[Conditions/Stupefied 1|Stupefied 1]].\n\nThe target is then temporarily immune for 24 hours.\n\nThese conditions persist until the curse is removed.
 The victim can attempt a new DC 18 Will check save once per hour to end the curse."

   - name: "Sneak Attack"
     desc: "  The caligni dancer deals 1d6 extra precision damage to [[Conditions/Off-Guard|Off-Guard]] creatures."